Cookku with Kirikku

-Cookku with Kirikku is a Kannada-language comedy-based cooking competition show aired on Star Suvarna and streams on Disney+ Hotstar where the contestants are paired each week with comedians (Kirikkus) who are amateur cooks.
-It premiered on 10 April 2021.
-The contestants along with their kirikkus are challenged every week and judged by Sihi Kahi Chandru, Chef Venkatesh Bhat and Chef Adarsh.
+Cookku with Kirikku is a Kannada-language comedy-based cooking competition show which premiered on 10 April 2021.
+It aired on Star Suvarna and streaming on Disney+ Hotstar, the contestants are paired each week with Kirikkus (comedians) who are amateur cooks.
+The contestants along with their Kirikkus are challenged every week and judged by Sihi Kahi Chandru, Chef Venkatesh Bhat and Chef Adarsh.
 The show is a remake of Tamil reality show Cooku with Comali.

 Production

 Game format

-Every week, the show starts with celebrity chefs getting paired with their Kirikkus.
-Then the teams compete in Advantage Task 1 and Task 2.
-The teams then compete in Main Task and Immunity/Elimination Task.
-The Advantage task involves a minimal task in which a team does a small task and the winner of the Advantage task is given an advantage during the main task where the team can choose a time frame to work without any obstacles.
-During the Main task, every team is a given a challenge or an obstacle that will make the cooking harder.
-The teams are given a specific time limit where they must cook with that time frame.
+Each week, the show starts with celebrity chefs getting paired with their Kirikkus.
+The teams then compete in two Advantage Tasks, followed by the Main Task, and finally the Immunity/Elimination Task.

+The Advantage Task involves the teams completing a small task, with the winner being given an advantage during the Main Task, such as the team being able to choose a time frame within which to work without any obstacles.

+During the Main Task, every team is given a challenge or an obstacle that will make cooking more difficult.
+The teams are given a specific time limit in which to cook within.

 Most of the cooking tasks are to be done by Kirikkus.
-The cook that gets Immunity is safe from next week's elimination and does not participate in that week.
+The cook that gets Immunity is safe from next week's elimination and so does not participate.
 Some weeks are celebration rounds with no elimination.